QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 I've always been fascinated with learning.
 How do I learn something new?
 How does a baby figure out movement and language so quickly?
 How does a community evolve over time to better address the needs of its members - i.e., collectively learn?
 How do we gain an understanding another person's lived experiences, and gain that sense of empathy and perspective?
 What happens during that magical transition when a concept goes from foggy foresight to obvious hindsight?

-By now, you've probably noticed I like questions.
 I believe that the root of learning is not about building a big database of "answers."
 Rather, it's about crafting **trains of questions** that (a) make useful new ideas obvious and natural, and (b) welcomes others into the process.
 A "answer" is a wall; a question is an open door.

 # What is QuestTrain's goal?